 When your child is calm, have them write down every emotion they felt.
 No feeling should be overlooked, even if it's something your child might not typically discuss.
 After your child has listed each emotion, have them list all physical sensations associated with each.

 Discuss each emotion, especially the emotions your child has problems regulating.
+This means you'll have to pay attention to their challenging behavior and reactions.
 Show them alternative ways to act.
 Put that list somewhere they'll often see it and be reminded of the appropriate way to act.

-These practices will help to manage emotions, especially big emotions, but develop lifelong social emotional skills.
+These practices will help them identify feelings and manage their emotions, especially big emotions, and develop lifelong social-emotional skills.

 3. Play Stop Dance